luoluo-L/luoluo-L.github.io/_posts/2022-04-01-label-challenges.md

 I here list some different challenges in data labels that I encountered in the past and ways to model them.

-- Label bias from different annotators
+- Label variances from different annotators

 - multi-label